voteliquid/blog/_posts/2017-12-06-the-long-tail-of-political-participation.md

 ---
 layout: post
-title: "The Long Tail of Political Participation"
+title: "The Long Tail of Political Participation: More Options for Better Representation"
 author: davidernst
 excerpt: "Political capital is most likely distributed along a power law.
 But our current electoral process cuts off the Long Tail, leaving so many people out.
 It doesn't have to be this way."
 unlisted: true